dylan-lang/opendylan/documentation/getting-started-ide/source/com-projects.rst

 #.
 Go to the *Documentation\\RotNExample* subfolder and choose the
    *RotNExample.tlb* file.
 #.
 Click **Next** to continue to the next page of the wizard.
 #.
-Select “Dispatch client interfaces” and click **Next** to continue to
+Select "Dispatch client interfaces" and click **Next** to continue to
    the next page of the wizard.
 #.
-Choose “Translate all” on the next page, so that both the RotNExample
+Choose "Translate all" on the next page, so that both the RotNExample
    COM class and the IRotNExample interface are translated.
 Click **Next**.
 #.
 Change the name of the project to *RotNExample-client-stubs*.
 #.
 Choose a suitable Location for the project.
 #.
-Make sure that the “Dynamic Link Library (DLL)” option is chosen in
+Make sure that the "Dynamic Link Library (DLL)" option is chosen in
    the Project Settings and Templates section.
 #.
-Make sure that the “Include any available templates” option is *not*
+Make sure that the "Include any available templates" option is *not*
    chosen.
 #.
 Click **Next** to continue.

 We are now at the Use Libraries page.
 We are only defining the stubs for the client, so we do not need any unusual libraries.

 #.
-Choose the “Simple” option and click **Next**.
+Choose the "Simple" option and click **Next**.
 #.
-Choose the “Standard IO streams and string formatting” option from
+Choose the "Standard IO streams and string formatting" option from
-   “IO and system support”, and click **Next**.
+   "IO and system support", and click **Next**.
 #.
-Choose the “Win32 API” option from “GUI support”, and click **Next**.
+Choose the "Win32 API" option from "GUI support", and click **Next**.

-Note that the “OLE Automation” option on the “OLE Automation support” page is automatically selected.
+Note that the "OLE Automation" option on the "OLE Automation support" page is automatically selected.
 That is what we want.

 #.
 Click **Next**.
 #.
-Choose the “NoneÝ” option from “Database support” and click **Next**.
+Choose the "NoneÝ" option from "Database support" and click **Next**.

 We are now at the final page of the New Project wizard.